Sam Johnstone: West Bromwich Albion

 On 3 July 2018, Johnstone signed a four-year contract with newly relegated Championship club West Bromwich Albion, for a transfer fee reported by BBC Sport to be an initial £6.5 million.
 He was part of the West Brom team that lost to Aston Villa in the EFL Championship play-off semi-finals on penalties in May 2019.
 However, the following season, Sam Johnstone helped the club gain automatic promotion to the Premier League for the 2020–21 season.
 Despite some criticism from fans, Johnstone kept his place as West Brom's first-choice goalkeeper and went on to have a great season despite the club being relegated that year.
 Sam Johnstone produced a number of 'world class' saves throughout the season, securing vital points for the club on numerous occasions.
 On 15 December 2020, Johnstone produced two stoppage-time saves to deny İlkay Gündoğan and Raheem Sterling to secure a 1–1 draw for the club away at the home of future Premier League Champions, Manchester City.
 Johnstone also played well against former club Manchester United and reigning champions Liverpool, securing 1–1 draws against both.
 His fine form resulted in a trio of club awards at the end of the season, winning the Supporter's Player of the Year, Player's Player of the year and PFA Community Champion Award for his work off the field.
 West Brom were relegated again after the 2020–21 season, and West Ham United approached them with a £10 million offer for Johnstone, which was rejected.
-With the club stuck mid-table in the Championship, Johnston didn't extend his contract.
+With the club stuck mid-table in the Championship, Johnstone didn't extend his contract.

 Crystal Palace

-On 21 June 2022, following a season with West Brom in the Championship, Johnstone agreed to join Crystal Palace on a free transfer, with him competing with Vicente Guaita and Jack Butland for playing time.
+On 21 June 2022, Johnstone agreed to join Crystal Palace on a free transfer as backup to Vicente Guaita.
+He made his debut in a 2–0 EFL Cup win against Oxford United on 23 August.
+He made his first Premier League appearance for Palace against Leeds United on 9 April 2023, and was praised for his performance in the 5–1 win.
+Coincidentally, the last time Palace had scored five goals in a game had been against Johnstone's West Brom in December 2020.

+Wolverhampton Wanderers

+On 30 August 2024, Wolverhampton Wanderers signed Johnstone on a four-year deal for a reported fee of £10 million.